cohitai/BLZ-2/README.md

                         -S To set the inner struture of directories, relevant only for the first run.

                         -R,V visualizations to produce graphs.
-Do not work since it wasn't updated since the first version.
+Does not work since it wasn't updated from the first version.

                         -P prediction.
 For testing purposes, generates one prediction and quits.